zgulde/cods/docs/faq.md

 Where `myserver` is the name of your server command.

-Close any open terminals, and when you start a new one, you will be able to use tab completion for all subcommands.
+Close any open terminals, and when you start a new one, you will be able to use tab completion for all subcommands and arguments.

 ## How can I upload really big files to my site?